finos/common-domain-model/docs/eligible-collateral-representation.md

 `IssuerAgencyRating`; these will be covered in more detail and in further examples throughout this guide.

+### Eligible Collateral Criteria

+The data type `EligibleCollateralCriteria` is used to define a set of criteria, that is `IssuerCriteria` and `AssetCriteria`, together and apply a collateral treatment to them.

+There are three additional attributes - defined in `CollateralCriteriaBase` - which can be used to configure the formation of the set, using enumerators:

+- `appliesTo` defines that the criteria applies to only one, or both, of the parties
+- `restrictTo` defines that the criteria applies to only a specific type of margin, ie IM or VM
+- `ratingPriorityResolution` defines whether the Asset or Issuer Criteria has precedence if Agency Ratings are defined for both.

 ### Treatment Functions

 Treatment rules can be applied to eligible collateral in several ways